One wounded by gunfire in Wisconsin shopping mall

 It also comes at a time when many Americans are fearful of random attacks in public places, a concern that has flared in the wake of recent shootings by suspected Islamic militants in California and Paris.

 Ricardo Franco, a Madison Police Department officer, said gunfire was reported inside the mall around 2:50 p.m.
-(2050 GMT).
+(3.50 p.m.
+ET).

 Officers have since cleared the mall and were searching for a suspect, DeSpain said.